6 Things to Consider When Making Your Portfolio Website

 Communicate your passion through your portfolio.
 When it comes to building an online portfolio, your passion and work ethics have the most potential to make it shine and set it apart from everything else on the web.
 That’s why you should aim to convey the creative passion behind your works in the best way possible.

 Incorporate case studies into your work.
 Once you decide on the pieces you want to display, it’s time to provide some context.
-A huge number of creatives (especially those focused on visual arts) overlook the importance of writing case studies for their work.
+A huge number of creatives (especially those focused on visual arts) overlook the importance of writing blog content in the form of case studies to highlight their work.
 Providing a short account of your initial brief and the creative steps you went through to bring it to fruition will give your potential clients some insight into your thought process.
 You might even want to display some of your early drafts alongside the final work, to show the evolution of each piece.
 Regardless of how in-depth you decide to go, a combination of words and visuals is the best way to help your future customers learn about the innovative ways you approach your creative work.

 Sticking to these strategies will help you create a cohesive, organized, and meaningful selection of your work.
 And when you add your unique style and expression to the mix, you’re sure to leave an instant impression on your potential clients and make the decision of hiring you that much easier.